MaxLell/LearningSTM32/README.md

 Loop-driven UART output: print a fixed string to a terminal emulator.

 ## 12_PolledCharEcho
 Polled UART input: read a character in from the terminal emulator and print it back out (echo it).
 This is the first step in implementing a CLI (Command Line Interface).
+Only print back one input char

 ## 13_InterruptDrivenCharEcho
 Interrupt-driven UART input: echo based on input interrupt.
+Same as before - only report back one character

 ## 14_CliGetVersionWithInterrupt
  Interrupt-driven UART CLI: accumulate input characters into a string; on receipt of a CR (Carriage Return), interpret the string as a command in non-interrupt context (for instance, a "version" command that prints a version string).
 This is the first command in a CLI, and the first major separation of interrupt and non-interrupt code sharing data.